National says Jacinda Ardern is adopting a 'see no evil, hear no evil' approach to Winston Peters

-Prime Minister Jacinda Ardern is "running scared" by not questioning her Deputy Leader, and NZ First Leader, Winston Peters about his involvement in controversial photos of reporters, National says.
+Prime Minister Jacinda Ardern is "running scared" by not questioning her deputy leader, and NZ First leader, Winston Peters about his involvement in controversial photos of reporters, National says.

-The party's deputy leader Paula Bennett has also questioned Peters' suitability for the role of Deputy Prime Minister, saying that if it turns out NZ First were behind supplying photos of journalists to a Whale Oil-linked blog, Ardern needed to sack him.
+National's deputy leader Paula Bennett has also questioned Peters' suitability for the role of Deputy Prime Minister, saying if it turns out NZ First was behind supplying photos of journalists to a Whale Oil-linked blog, Ardern needs to sack him.

 This morning, Ardern faced a barrage of questions from media about the saga and distanced herself, and the Government, from any of the blame.